 A library card or photo ID will be required to check out materials at the Kenosha Public Library.
-Library staff will be able to check out reserve materials to a borrower for another family member only if the borrower is in possession of the other family member’s library card or if the accounts have been electronically linked per both borrowers’ request.
+Library staff will be able to check out reserve materials to a borrower for a friend or family member only if the borrower is in possession of the friend or family member’s library card or if the accounts have been electronically linked per both borrowers’ request.

 Library staff may deny borrowing privileges to cardholders: